 Mr. Rosell has extensive experience in international commercial arbitration and investor-state arbitration.
 He has acted as counsel for several states and state-owned institutions, banks and multinational companies in several international arbitration proceedings.

 Mr. Rosell is a member of the ICC Commission on Arbitration and ADR.
-He has been a member of several tasks forces on international arbitration issues established by the ICC, including the 2012 ICC Rules of Arbitration, the 2014 ICC Rules of Mediation, the 2015 ICC Rules for Expertise, the 2015 ICC Dispute Board Rules and ”The Rules of ICC as appointing Authority in UNCITRAL or other Ad Hoc Proceedings”.
+He has been a member of several tasks forces on international arbitration issues established by the ICC, including the 2012 ICC Rules of Arbitration, the 2014 ICC Rules of Mediation, the 2015 ICC Rules for Expertise and the 2015 ICC Dispute Board Rules.
 He has also participated in the revision of several other institutional arbitration rules.
-He is currently a member of the Drafting Group of the Prague Rules.

-Mr. Rosell is on the panel of the major international arbitration institutions.
+Mr. Rosell is listed on the panel of the major international arbitration institutions.

 Mr. Rosell has written a number of articles on international arbitration.

 He has participated as a speaker in numerous international seminars and conferences and gives lectures in several universities.

 Paris University, Panthéon-Sorbonne, Doctorate Degree

 The Academy of International Law, The Hague, Netherlands, Certificate on Private International Law